hschwentner/fatpub-book-template/manuscript/09-chapter-1-introduction.md

 Different formatting for tables is possible; see e.g. [@tbl:example-table].

-Table 1.1: Essential and accidental complexity {#tbl:example-table}
+Table: Essential and accidental complexity {#tbl:example-table}

 |        | Essential                  | Accidental                         |
 |--------|----------------------------|------------------------------------|